Romano Beans in Olive Oil

 To shell fresh Romano beans: Push the side of the bean with your finger and open the pod.
 Run a finger along the inside of the pod to pop out the beans.

 Boil the Romano (pinto) beans in 3-4 cups of water until softened (about 10-15 minutes).
 Then wash and drain.

 Put them in a medium-sized pot with the rest of the ingredients.
 Cook for about 20-25 minutes until the beans are tender over medium heat.
 You should cook fresh Romano beans with at least 2 cups of water.
 If necessary add a little more hot water.
 Romano beans absorb the water while chilling.

 * You can store some fresh Romano Beans in the freezer to cook later if you like: Bring to boil some water in a pot.
 Throw in the shelled beans and boil for 10-15 minutes, then drain.
 Divide them up and place them in Ziploc bags.
 Keep in the freezer.
 You don't need to defrost when you want to cook them.

-- Stuffed Eggplants with Ground Beef, Turkish Rice Pilaf, Cacık and Watermelon.
+- Split Eggplants with Ground Beef Filling, Turkish Rice Pilaf, Cacık and Watermelon.